passportxyz/passport-docs/pages/building-with-passport/composedb.md

 ## Passport on ComposeDB

-The data used by Passport XYZ fits very well into the graph structure.
-There are two basic elements that Passport considers: user addresses and Stamps.
+The data used by Human Passport fits very well into the graph structure.
+There are two basic elements that Human Passport considers: user addresses and Stamps.
 These are nodes.
 The links between Stamps and users and edges.

 Let's say you want to know who owns a particular Stamp.
 You would identify the **node** for that Stamp and then query all the **edges** that connect the Stamp to user addresses.

-> **You do not have to construct any of these queries as a Passport user!
-All this logic is handled by the Passport app.**
+> **You do not have to construct any of these queries as a Human Passport user!
+All this logic is handled by the Human Passport app.**

 Nodes can have properties associated with them, such as `isDeleted` or `isRevoked` that clarify something about it.
 These can be used to filter out edges in the graph (e.g. a query can be used to identify all edges connecting a node to other nodes whose `isRevoked` value is `false`).